JakeLSaunders94/Stepper_motor_controller/readme.md

 You can register and configure motors and assign them to GPIO pins.
 Once this is complete you can just get() a motor directly from the DB and perform actions with it.

+**NOTE: This django app exposes unprotected API endpoints for direct control of your stepper motors.
+DO NOT deploy this anywhere except your trusted local network without implementing auth!**